facesthe/NTU_canoebot/README.md

 ### botsettings.template.debug.json
 This file also takes reference to `botsettings.template.d.json`.
 Follow the same procedure as above, but name the file `botsettings.template.debug.json` instead.
-Change the API key to point to a debug version of the bot, and change the log level to "DEBUG".
+Change the API key to a different bot, and change the log level to "DEBUG".

 ### Review
 Altogether there should now be 3 'template' JSON files inside `./.configs`: